steelbrain/linter/docs/guides/upgrading-to-indie-linter-v2.md

 ## index.js

-You can restructure your package to use the new `NewIndieRegistry::setMessages` method that is per file, but to keep this guide simple we're gonna upgrade from `OldIndieRegistry::setMessages` to `NewIndieRegistry::setAllMessages` because these two methods are identical.
+You can restructure your package to use the new `NewIndieDelegate::setMessages` method that is per file, but to keep this guide simple we're gonna upgrade from `OldIndieDelegate::setMessages` to `NewIndieDelegate::setAllMessages` because these two methods are identical.

 Another thing to update is the type of the message objects.